cs107e/cs107e.github.io/labs/lab4/lab.md

 **Symbols in Object Files**

-Let's begin to examine the symbols (i.e. function names, variables, constants, etc) in this program by typing:
+Let's begin to examine the symbols (i.e. function names, variables, constants, etc) in the program by typing:

-    % make clean
-    % make start.o
+    % make main.o
-    % arm-none-eabi-nm start.o
+    % arm-none-eabi-nm main.o

 What is the purpose of `arm-none-eabi-nm`?
 Here's a [helpful documentation](https://manned.org/arm-none-eabi-nm) to get a better understanding.
-What does it print out?
+What information does it print out?
-What do the single letter symbols 'T', 'U', and 't' mean?
+What do the single letter symbols 'T', 't', and 'R' mean?

-Let's now try examining the symbols for main.

-    % make main.o
-    % arm-none-eabi-nm main.o

-What does this command print out?
-What does the print out tell you about the variables and the functions in `main.c`.

-Finally, let's see what `arm-none-eabi-nm` tell us about the symbols in `cstart.o`.

-    % make cstart.o
-    % arm-none-eabi-nm cstart.o

 **Linking Object Files into Executables**

 During lecture, we went over how object files need to be linked together to form one executable. `arm-none-eabi-ld` is the command that *links* the three files together to form a single executable.
 Let's do this now.

     % make main.exe
+    ...
     arm-none-eabi-ld  -T memmap main.o cstart.o start.o -o main.exe
+    arm-none-eabi-objdump -D main.exe > main.exe.list
     ...

 Next, look at the symbols for the executable as you did before with `nm`.